Kamil-Sabbagh/Schwarzthal-Tech-Entry-Task/README.md

 ## 3. MongoDB
 We used MongoDB a NOSQL data to store our data.
 The data will be stored in the data base `Companies_DataBase` in two collections `scrapped_companies` and `comps_and_indiv`.

-To make the connection to MongoDB we will an account `admin:admin` and connect directly to the database:
+First things first we should add the connection string to mongoDB to `.env variable` located in `/difc/.env`.
+In there you should edit the file adding your connection string:
 ```
-client = pymongo.MongoClient(
-        "mongodb+srv://admin:admin@companies.caxacha.mongodb.net/?retryWrites=true&w=majority")
-db = client.Companies_DataBase.scrapped_companies
-association = client.Companies_DataBase.comps_and_individuals
+MongoDB_connection_string = {adding your MongoDB string connection here}
 ```
+The crawler will create the databases and collections needed automatically.

 The Data collected in `scrapped_companies` will hold all the available information for a given company:
 ```